 "Koska minun nyt täytyy puhua itsestäni, olen sitä mieltä, että ns. humoristinen kirjailija tai kirjailija, joka kirjoittaa huumoria, on ilman muuta vakava, ylen vakava...
 Kaikissa elämänilmiöissä näen niiden humoristisen puolen; valtaosa ihmisistä taas näkee niiden vakavamman puolen tai yleensä ainakin hymyilemättömän puolen.
 Humoristi siis suhtautuu kaikkee eri tavalla kuin suurin osa ihmisistä.
 Hän on hyvin yksinäinen; hän piilottaa hymynsä, koska hän muuten nöyttäisi aika kummalliselta.
 Ollakseen siis toisten kaltainen hän on oppinut näyttämääm vakavaa naamaa, puhumaan vakavasti, nauramaankin vakavasti."
 (Valentin in his autobiographical text in Uuno Kailaasta Aila Meriluotoon, ed. by Toivo Pekkanen and Reino Rauanheimo, 1947)

 Rislakki wrote several plays and an operetta libretto.
-Comedies were his audience's favorites but his pessimistic play Musta Saara (1957), an axamination of the relations between Africans and European, represented the author's serious side.
+Comedies were his audience's favorites but his pessimistic play Musta Saara (1957), an examination of the relations between Africans and Europeans, represented the author's serious side.
+Rislakki's critical view of missionary work stirred much discussion.
+The title character is a young girl who is banished by her own tribe when she converts into Christianity; she dies from malaria at the missionary hospital.
 This work was connected with the account of his African journey, Tuolla puolen Limpopon.
 Rislakki's final play, Elias (1968), depicting Elias Lönnrot's life in Kajaani, was rejected by the National Theatre, but successfully produced at the Tampere Theatre.

 Rislakki's novels include Sankarimatkailija (1930), an imaginary journey around the world, Ei pidä ajatella (1934), depicting six days in a lumberjack camp, Tuskat ja tunteet (1938) focusing on the love affairs of a young Master of Laws, and Kuuden elämän saari (1944), in which a middle-aged man asks himself "Am I happy?" and "Why do I exist?"
 Eventually he finds a new start for his life from a small island, inhabited only by six persons.
 The story ends optimistically: "I start to live," I answered.
 "That is the main thing.
 Everything else will turn out well in the end."